 Bowdoin’s museums and performance venues are literally and figuratively central to life at the College.
 Your gift to Arts and Culture helps fuse arts and culture with other aspects of the experience such as academics and student organizations.
 Here are some examples of how arts and culture make Bowdoin Bowdoin.
-See more about arts and culture on campus.

 Students of A. LeRoy Greason Professor of Art Mark Wethli sketched singer-songwriter Dustin Hamann as he performed in class.
 See their artwork and his performance here: